 We examined changes in sea levels, storm surge occurrences, and precipitation amounts to understand how global warming impacts coastal regions.

-[Note: When describing the focus of a research project, many authors often replace “we” with phrases such as “this study” or “this paper.”
+[Note: When describing the focus of a research project, authors often replace “we” with phrases such as “this study” or “this paper.”
 “We,” however, is acceptable in this context, including for scientific disciplines.
-In fact, recent papers published in Nature, for example, use “we” to establish an active voice.
+In fact, papers published the vast majority of scientific journals these days use “we” to establish an active voice.
 Be careful when using “this study” or “this paper” with verbs that clearly couldn’t have performed the action.
 For example, “we attempt to demonstrate” works, but “the study attempts to demonstrate” does not; the study is not a person.]

 Example 2 (First Person Discouraged):